cidertool/cider/docs/commands.md

 - `--skip-update-metadata`: Skips updating metadata (app info, localizations, assets, review details, etc.)
 - `--skip-update-pricing`: Skips updating app pricing

 Finally, you can provide a `--timeout` flag with a duration value to place a limit on the runtime of the release process.
 While Cider is intended to be fast, apps with a lot of localization fields or many apps will take a while longer to run through all of their metadata.
+Also relevant is the `--max-processes` flag, which will run certain metadata syncing and asset uploading logic in parallel, limited by the number provided with the flag.

 ### Environment